elcicd/el-CICD-docs/foundations.md

 * **Quality Assurance (QA)**: for the testing of whether the software meets its functional and business requirements
 * **User Acceptance Testing (UAT)**: for the testing by end users as to whether it meets their requirements for being usable
 * **Stage (Stg):** A catch-all environment for performance or load testing
-* **Pre-production (Pre-prod):** ideally, an exact duplicate of the production environment, used for testing that the production deployment configuration works, and that the software in the production will work as expected

 Which environments a Project actually uses depends on such factors as the size and needs of the Project and the organization.

+#### Pre-prod Environment

+The Pre-prod environment is a special kind of Test Environment, and is the penultimate SDLC environment before deployment to Prod.
+Ideally it is as close to the Production Environment as possible, and it is typically used for testing that the production deployment configuration works, and that the software in the production will work as expected.

 #### Prod Environment

-The final environment, Prod, in which the software is considered to released into the world and available to end users; i.e. production.
+The final environment, Prod, or Production, Environment in which the software is considered to released into the world and available to end users; i.e. production.
 The software is considered to be functionally complete and has passed all necessary testing before being deployed into this environment.

 ### Project